Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Introduction

-An experimental certification of indefinite causal order that depends exclusively on the collected statistical data, and critically does not rely on any assumptions about the description of the local operations or the process, is called a device-independent certification.
+An experimental certification of ICO that depends exclusively on the collected statistical data, and critically does not rely on any assumptions about the description of the local operations or the process, is called a device-independent certification.
 It can be achieved via the violation of a causal inequality~\cite{oreshkov12,branciard16}, similar to how entanglement can be device-independently certified through the violation of a Bell inequality~\cite{brunner14}.
-However, not all processes with indefinite causal order are able to generate noncausal correlations that can be observed in a device-independent way~\cite{araujo15,feix15}, one such example is the quantum switch itself~\cite{araujo15}.
+However, not all processes with ICO are able to generate noncausal correlations that can be observed in a device-independent way~\cite{araujo15,feix15}, one such example is the quantum switch ~\cite{araujo15}.
 Although there exist theoretical processes that are able to violate causal inequalities~\cite{oreshkov12,branciard16}, currently, no experimental implementations of them are known.
-Indefinite causal order has, on the other hand, been certified in a device-dependent scenario, where the operations of all parties must be fully characterized.
-In this scenario, certification can be achieved through the violation of a causal witness~\cite{araujo15}, analogous to an entanglement witness~\cite{terhal00}.
-All but one experimental demonstration of indefinite causal order to date~\cite{procopio15,rubino17,goswami18,goswami20,wei19,guo20,rubino21,taddei21} have critically relied on fully device-dependent assumptions, essentially assuming a perfect implementation of all local operations.
-One recent experiment was reported~\cite{rubino22} in which the measurements performed by the final party of the quantum switch were treated device-independently, but still assuming a full characterization of the operations of the other two parties inside of the switch.
-It also employed device-dependent assumptions in the analysis of the initial target system, leaving as an open question whether a certification of indefinite causal order that relies on fewer assumptions would be possible.
-Recently, however, new theoretical proposals have positively answered this question, showing that the noncausal properties of the quantum switch can be certified with fewer assumptions about the local operations~\cite{bavaresco19,dourdent21}.
+Indefinite causal order has, on the other hand, been certified in a device-dependent scenario {in a photonic quantum switch}, where the operations of all parties must be fully characterized.
+In this scenario, certification can be achieved through a causal witness~\cite{araujo15}, analogous to an entanglement witness~\cite{terhal00}.
+All but one experimental demonstration of ICO to date~\cite{procopio15,rubino17,goswami18,goswami20,wei19,guo20,rubino21,taddei21} have critically relied on fully device-dependent assumptions, essentially assuming a perfect implementation of all local operations.
+One recent experiment was reported~\cite{rubino22} in which the measurements performed by the final party of the {photonic} quantum switch were treated device-independently, but still assuming a full characterization of the operations of the other two parties inside the switch.
+It also employed device-dependent assumptions in the analysis of the initial target system, leaving as an open question whether a certification of ICO that relies on fewer assumptions would be possible.
+Recently, new theoretical proposals have positively answered this question ~\cite{bavaresco19,dourdent21}.